El-Sherif/CSGO/README.md

 * The Docker file for frontend runs commands **npm i** to install dependencies and **npm start** to run the front in *./client* directory

-# Furhter Development
+# Further Development
-* Create frontend to create new caterings, places
+* Create frontend components to allow users to create new caterings and new places
-* Modify the event to model to allow users to be invited and for users to sign up
+* Modify the event model to allow users to be invited to events and for users to sign up for events